Medically Reviewed by Dr. Majid Tanveer, DVM

-As we love our dogs by hugging and kissing them, they often want to express their love to us.
+We love our dogs by hugging and kissing them, so they often want to express their love to us.

 I know, right?